nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 4. Should be able to load the contact list within 2 seconds.
 5. Without noticeable delay, should be able to add and update contact information.
 6. Without noticeable delay, should be able to delete contact information.
 7. Must be able to cache github repository list for future use.
+8. Must be able to display search results for find function within 3 seconds.

 *{More to be added}*